librato/librato-rails/README.md

 If Heroku idles your application, measurements will not be sent until it receives another request and is restarted.
 If you see intermittent gaps in your measurements during periods of low traffic, this is the most likely cause.

-Please note that a Paid Plan is required for tracking Custom Metrics in Heroku.
-Choose a Librato add-on plan here (https://elements.heroku.com/addons/librato#pricing).
+If you are using Librato as a Heroku addon, [a paid plan](https://elements.heroku.com/addons/librato#pricing) is required for reporting custom metrics with librato-rails.
+You can view more about available addon levels [here](https://elements.heroku.com/addons/librato#pricing).

 ## Automatic Measurements